The translation of this document is outdated.

 Vēstnesis.

-the Minister for Environmental Protection and Regional
+Environmental Protection and Regional Development, a written

-right, within 30 days after publication of the order of the
+publication of the order of the Minister for Environmental

-to file a submission in court regarding revocation of the order
+court regarding revocation of the order of the Minister for

-municipality council shall be considered dismissed from the day
+chairperson, the council chairperson shall be considered

-when the court judgment comes into effect.
+dismissed from the day when the court judgment comes into

 If the order of the Minister for Environmental Protection and

-Regional Development is revoked by a court judgment, the
+Regional Development is revoked by a court judgment, the council

-performance of the duties of office.
+from the performance of the duties of office.

 [8 June 1995; 30 October 1997; 13 November 1997; 21